visit-dav/visit/docs/SphynxDocs/Subsetting/What_is_a_subset.rst

 classes of *Enumerated* subsets.
 On the other hand, for any given mesh, there can be any number of enumeration classes, each defining a collection of related subsets.
-For example, if a mesh has defined two enumeration classes, one for *nodesets* and one for *facesets*, then different subsets of nodes can be manipulated simultaneously or different subsets of faces can be manipulated simultaneously but different sets of nodes cannot simultaneously be manipulated in combination with different sets of faces.
+For example, if a mesh has defined two enumeration classes, one for *node sets* and one for *face sets*, then different subsets of nodes can be manipulated simultaneously or different subsets of faces can be manipulated simultaneously but different sets of nodes cannot simultaneously be manipulated in combination with different sets of faces.
 Finally, manipulating enumerated